-1) To provide a safe and fun environment to practice pro-social behaviors

-2) To increase the development of friendship skills and supportive relationships

-3) To increase the development of skills and options to address bullying: physical, verbal, and indirect

-4) To increase social connections and support and limit social isolation related to bullying
+- 1) To provide a safe and fun environment to practice pro-social behaviors - 2) To increase the development of friendship skills and supportive relationships - 3) To increase the development of skills and options to address bullying: physical, verbal, and indirect - 4) To increase social connections and support and limit social isolation related to bullying

-Open: • Lead "favorites" ball activity (multiple rounds, slow motion, fast, etc.)

-Body: • Welcome participants, describe group, goals and norms using child friendly language: "This is a BAM!/GEM! group where we want you to feel safe, have fun, and learn more about making friends and also what to do about teasing and bullying.

-TI his is a place where bullvi ng is not okay and we v will make new friend ds."

-- Create group poster with names and symbols - Using cards, leader then participants tell sixty-second autobiography - Close: Using ball, ask: "What did you like about today?"
-Will you come each week?"
+Session 1

+- Open: Lead stretching/balancing activity: (e.g. tree pose, one leg balancing, etc.) Lead card activities: "a favorite thing to do" and "a sixty-second autobiography" - Welcome participants, describe group, goals and norms using child friendly language: "This is a group where we will have fun, feel safe, but also feel challenged.
+Each week, we are going to create some challenges for you as a group to accomplish so we can ultimately get to a cool prize at the end.
+Some will be physical challenges, some will be emotional challenges.
+We'll have a safe group to discuss the challenges and good things about sixth grade, about making friends and about dealing with bullies.
+How does that sound?" - Create group poster with names and symbols - Tell a story about a challenge you faced in at middle school age. - Lead card activity: "Pick two cards: something you like/find challenging about 6th grade" - Close: Ask: "What did you like about today?"

+Session 2

-Open: Welcome participants and lead "Safe Place" drawing and sharingReiterate and emphasize norms regarding making the group both safe and challenging Body: Lead "Alligator Swamp" and brief check in Solicit responses/reactions to alligator swamp, links ideas to group: "Not everyone is good at the same thing, that's what makes a group stronger" "How was it to help and be helped?"
-"This is a place where we want you to feel included and safe, no teasing."
-Tell story about asking or not asking for help from a friend Help participants share their own reactions and stories Close: • Ask each participant to share something they learned or liked about group
+- Open: Reiterate and emphasize norms regarding making the group both safe and challenging • Lead "Alligator Swamp" and brief check in - Body: Solicit responses/reactions to alligator swamp, links ideas to group: - "Not everyone is good at the same thing, that's what makes a group stronger" "How was it to help and be helped?" - "This is a place where we want you to feel included and safe, no teasing." - Tell story about learning what made a good friend - Help participants share their own reactions and stories - Close: Ask each participant to share something they learned or liked about group